NehaNNagpure/cplusplus/README.txt

 types of string?
 what is classes?
 what is objects?
-what is call by referance nd call by valu? what is pointer? what is pointer? what is pointer with array?
+what is call by referance nd call by value?
+-call by value
+-orignal value not modified a value
+-ex.void fun(int a)//a is formal argument
+{
+}
+main()
+{
+int x=5;//x is actual argument fun(x);
+}
+-oringal value not modified

+what is pointer?
+what is pointer?
+what is pointer with array?